 - Similarly, property that you own jointly typically passes to the surviving owner.

-- If you have transferred assets to a trust during your lifetime—either revocable or irrevocable—those assets will not pass under your will but will pass per the terms of your trust.
+- If you have transferred assets to a trust—either revocable or irrevocable—those assets will not pass under your will but will pass per the terms of your trust.

 What happens if you pass away without having done any estate planning?

 “In that case, the laws of your state will decide who inherits your property,” Soo says.
 “It will likely go to your next of kin, which could be your spouse, a parent, a child, or a sibling.
 This will be an emotional time for your loved ones.
 There could be differences of opinion unless you’ve made your wishes clear.
 Talk to your loved ones about the choices you’re making so they will understand the reasons behind them.”